The Foundational Investment Thesis of The Future is Sustainability

-Companies and investors have a fiduciary responsibility to make good decisions that benefit their organization in the long run.
-This means they must create a thesis that determines how the decisions they make today will affect them years down the road.
+Companies and investors have a fiduciary responsibility to make good decisions that benefit their organization in the long run about sustainability.
+This means they must create a thesis on investing that determines how the decisions they make today will affect them years down the road.

 Many investors and corporations in today’s world have a thesis around technology.
 Every industry is using technology to innovate in every part of the value chain.
 In today’s world, a thesis around technology is too broad.